AutoAdmit: History

 AutoAdmit, originally named Xoxohth, was founded in early 2004 by Jarret "rachmiel" Cohen.
 It was programmed in PHP from scratch by Cohen and a Massachusetts Institute of Technology student under the moniker "Boondocks" in order to emulate the old Allaire Forums software the Princeton Review message boards used.
 AutoAdmit's first users were dissatisfied with changes made to the Princeton Review message board in March 2004, such as stricter moderation of discussions and the abandonment of the message board's popular tree format in favor of a vBulletin-type format.

 The website was the inspiration for a 2007 call for papers by the Yale Law Journal on the topic of anonymous internet speech.

 Criticism and controversy

 Trolling

 On 11 March 2005, Brian Leiter of the University of Texas at Austin accused AutoAdmit on his blog of being "a massive forum for bizarre racist, anti-semitic, and viciously sexist postings, mixed in with posts genuinely related to law school".

-AutoAdmit moderators countered that Leiter mischaracterized the website and that the professor of law and philosophy deliberately searched for racist, xenophobic, homophobic, transphobic, sexist, chauvinistic, bigoted, and anti-Semitic threads in an attempt to misconstrue the site's focus on law school discussion.
+AutoAdmit moderators countered that Leiter mischaracterized the website and that the professor of law and philosophy deliberately searched for racist, xenophobic, homophobic, transphobic, sexist, chauvinistic, bigoted, and antisemitic threads in an attempt to misconstrue the site's focus on law school discussion.
 An AutoAdmit webpage dedicated to providing additional context was created by contributors to AutoAdmit.